-For the next several minutes the CEO discussed the new experiences that he and his organization were going to create in a determined effort to change the customer’s beliefs.
+For the next several minutes the CEO discussed the protocols of Prosyn, a cyber security firm that he knew intimately, he spoke of what they were doing right.
+He explained the new experiences that he and his organization were going to create in a determined effort to change the customer’s beliefs.
 For example, they would acknowledge the customer’s request for service within 20 minutes; they would listen intently and then repeat back to the customer (using the customer’s words) the issue to be addressed; they would eliminate phrases, such as, “Are you sure?”, “…we’re so busy…”, “No problem…”, “I’ll get back to you as soon as I can…”; and they would meet or beat the estimated time of completion for projects.
 All technicians and engineers were trained in the company’s “Customer First” culture.
 What ensued in the weeks that followed was a very successful turnaround in the customer’s beliefs.

 Is there a shift in beliefs that you need to make with one or more of your customers?
 If yes, begin by identifying the result you’d like to achieve with your customer.
 Do you want this customer to tell all of his colleagues and network that you’re the IT company of choice?
 Do you want this customer to buy additional products or services from you?
 Write it down.
 Step Two: identify the current beliefs held by your customer that could prevent you from achieving your desired result and the experiences that led to those beliefs.
 This step may require one or more in-depth discussions with your customer.
 Step Three: answer this question, “What are the beliefs I want my customer to hold?”
 Write it down.
 Next, identify the new experiences you will need to create for your customer in order to shift his or her beliefs.
 Finally, implement the new experiences and install some “check points” to check-in with your client about your company’s progress.